Memorable performances from the past 20 years include:

 - Drummer Alan White of the band, Yes, performed with the Nowhere Men at several Seattle venues including many memorable Beatle anniversary shows at the Edgewater Inn (where the Beatles stayed in 1964).

--With the Nowhere Men, the guys wrote and recorded a short Beatle-esque song as commissioned by Ivar's Restaurants.
+-With the Nowhere Men, the guys recorded a short Beatle-esque song as commissioned by Ivar's Restaurants.
 The radio commercial spot ran for several months.
 The song concluded with that famous 'She Loves You' ending triad only instead of Yeah Yeah Yeah Yeah, we sang Acres Of Clams!!

 Click on the link below to hear the song!